sayedbaharun/SBThePressurePlay/hidden.md

 - Removed episode links from hero section
 - Removed guest links from navigation dropdowns
 - Removed events links from navigation dropdowns
+- Simplified navigation to remove ALL dropdowns - now just: About | Newsletter | Contact
 - Removed episode and guest links from footer
 - All hidden routes redirect to `/newsletter` to maintain user acquisition flow